 Vayu is a temperamental and stubborn wind known for his sudden outbursts.
 Progress is slow when we react from a place of resentment, pain, or anger.
 Use the power of Vayu to visualize your negative emotions gracefully exiting your body.
 Once Vayu relaxed and stopped resisting, an island of peace and harmony manifested.

 When Vayu contradicts your peace stemming from an opposing emotions, hold on and sway with the breeze.
 Be observant and patient.
 When the time is right, respond accordingly.

-Join our Facebook page and become a Wind Believer.
+Become a Member of the Wind Clan.
 Together We Can Weather Any Storm.

 The Myths and Gods of India: The Classic Work on Hindu Polytheism for the Inner Traditions, Bear Company, Alain Danielou Accessed on the web, https://books.google.com/books?id=1HMXN9h6WX0C&pg=PA91&dq=Vayu+as+a+mythical+wind+god&hl=en&sa=X&ei=j1lXVaqlL462yQSHoYCYDw&ved=0CCMQ6AEwAQ#v=onepage&q=Vayu%20as%20a%20mythical%20wind%20god&f=false